The ngtcp2 programmers’ guide for early adopters

 chosen by server.
 Don’t use DCID in client packet as server SCID.

-The version parameter is the QUIC version to use.
-It should be
+The client_chosen_version parameter is the QUIC version that client

 A path is very important to QUIC connection.
 It is the pair of